Getting Started with ADC on STM32F103C8 (Blue Pill) using Rust

 Issues and Wrap Up

-• The stm32f1xx-hal crate does not provide a method for reading the ADC via interrupts: The solution is to access the ADC registers directly.
+• The stm32f1xx-hal crate does not provide methods for reading the ADC via interrupts: The solution is to directly access the ADC registers.

-Single conversion DMA is the most efficient method because it does not heavily burden the CPU.
-In the Poll method, the CPU must wait until the ADC conversion process is complete, whereas in the Interrupt method, performing too many conversions per second will cause the CPU to be constantly interrupted, which actually increases the CPU load
+Single conversion DMA is the most efficient approach because it minimizes CPU overhead.
+In the Poll method, the CPU actively waits until the ADC conversion process finishes, whereas in the Interrupt method, triggering too many conversions per second will overwhelm the CPU with constant interrupts, leading to increased overhead.

-The source code used in this tutorial is available and can be accessed on the GitHub repository.
+The source code used in this tutorial can be accessed in this GitHub repository.

-If you encounter any other issues, have questions, or would like to provide feedback and suggestions, please feel free to contact us through our contact page.
+If you encounter any other issues, have questions, or would like to provide feedback and suggestions, please feel free to reach out to the author via the contact page.